Specialty Yoga Classes

 What should I bring to my first yoga class?

 Bring a water bottle and yourself!
-Yoga mats and sweat towels are offered in the room, but you are welcome to bring your own.
+Yoga mats and sweat towels are offered in the room, or bring your own.
 Be sure to wear sweat-wicking clothes if you choose to take a heated class.
-Make sure that you handle payment before entering the room.
-You will need to bring your receipt to the class so that the instructor can keep it on file.Contact us (940) 627-2708 or through the website to get started.
+Please be sure to handle payment before entering the room.
+You will need to bring your receipt to the class and give to the instructor.